 In early 2020, COVID-19 emerged and has subsequently spread worldwide.
 The World Health Organization has declared COVID-19 a pandemic which has resulted in federal, state, and local governments and private entities mandating various restrictions, including travel restrictions, restrictions on public gatherings, stay at home orders, and advisories and quarantining of people who may have been exposed to the virus.
-Following the state issued mandate, the Authority's office closed to the public on March 13, 2020, and remained closed through year end.
+Following the state issued mandate, the Authority's office closed to the public on March 13, 2020, and remained closed to the public through 31st December 2021.
+Staff gradually returned to the office early fall 2020, returning to regular office hours throughout 2021.